top of page

 Kutzli John Ursula Babies Alyce and Joh

-Our American story begins in April 1873 when Johannes Kutzli and wife Elisabeth said goodbye to their parents Michael and Ursula Kutzli and left their homeland in Switzerland.
-They boarded the ship “Denmark” arriving on May 3, 1873 at Castle Garden, New York.
-Johannes and Elisabeth raised their ten children in Ohio.
-Their son Johann and his wife Ursula lived in Ohio.
+Our American story begins in April 1873.
+Johannes Kutzli and his wife Elisabeth said goodbye to their parents Michael and Ursula Kutzli and left their homeland in Switzerland.
+They arrived at Castle Garden New York aboard the ship “Denmark” on May 3, 1873.
+Johannes and Elisabeth raised ten children in Ohio.
+Their son Johann and his wife Ursula also raised their family in Ohio.
 In 1918 their son Frederick Kutzli came to Eastern Iowa where his son John grew up.
-In 1987 John’s son Eric and wife Nancy came to southwest Iowa and raised two sons, Matthew and Daniel.
-Dan Kutzli and his wife Stacy also live on the farm with their children, seventh generation descendants of Johannes and Elisabeth Kutzli.
+John and Marilyn Kutzli raised four sons in Clinton county.
+John’s son Eric and wife Nancy came to southwest Iowa in 1987 and raised two sons, Matthew and Daniel.
+Dan Kutzli and his wife Stacy also live on the farm with their two children, seventh generation descendants of Johannes and Elisabeth Kutzli.

-Photo:Ursula and Johann Kutzli (son of Johannes and Elisabeth) with their grandchildren Alyce and John 1921
+Photo:Ursula and Johann Kutzli (son of Johannes and Elisabeth) with their grandchildren Alyce and John Kutzli 1921

 Our Farm